zotonic/zotonic/doc/ref/filters/filter_date.rst

 See also the :ref:`filter-timesince` filter to display a human readable `relative` time like `10 hours ago`.

-Date uses the same format as PHP's date function with some extensions and some omissions.
+Date uses the same format as PHP’s date function with some extensions and some omissions.

 All supported formatting characters are listed below: